¶¶Òõpro

 Ìý

-The department awards tuition hours and graduate assistantships based on merit and/or need.
-New applicants to the program who wish to be considered for these funding sources should submit their application for admission by the listed priority deadline and mention in their Professional Goals Statement that they wish to be considered for funding.
+The department awards tuition hours based on merit and/or need.
+New applicants to the program who wish to be considered for funding should submit their application for admission by the listed priority deadline and mention in their professional goals statement that they wish to be considered for funding.
 There is no separate process for applying for funding.
 Funding decisions will be made at the same time as admissions decisions, and it is not possible to guarantee funding before an offer of admission has been made.Ìý

 Ìý

-The university has additional sources of funding for graduate students.
-Information on these sources as well as instructions for applying can be found here:Ìý/academics/graduate/graduate-scholarships-fellowships-assistantships-awards.php
+The University has additional sources of funding for graduate students.
+Information on these sources, as well as instructions for applying, is available from the Office of Graduate Education.Ìý

 Ìý

-Information on need-based financial aid is available here:Ìý/financial-aid/Ìý
+Information on need-based financial aid is available from the Office of Student Financial Services.

 1. Graduates will be able to explain how political systems operate within the context of their chosen M.A. concentrations.